-Max Welford is a clarinet player in London whose work is varied, and includes performances as a soloist, chamber musician, in orchestras, West End theatres and on recordings.
+Max Welford is a London based clarinettist with a wide-ranging career that includes performances as a soloist, chamber musician, in orchestras, West End theatres and on recordings.

-Max currently holds the clarinet chair on the West End production of “Half a Sixpence”, and also deputises on “Wicked”.
-His session credits include the English Session Orchestra, Katie Melua, Imogen Heap, Mike Batt, Pink Floyd, Cadburys, semaine.com, and various libraries & soundtracks, most recently the 2017 film “Alien: Covenant”.
+From 2016-17, Max held the clarinet chair on the West End production of “Half a Sixpence”, and he deps in the orchestras of “Les Miserables” and “Wicked”.
+His recording credits include the English Session Orchestra, Katie Melua, Imogen Heap, Mike Batt, Pink Floyd, Cadburys, semaine.com, and various libraries & soundtracks.

 Max studied at the Royal Academy of Music with Andrew Marriner, Mark van de Wiel, Chi-Yu Mo, Angela Malsbury and Elizabeth Drew, and in Berlin with Wenzel Fuchs.
 He received further training as a student on the LSO and London Sinfonietta Academies, and after his graduation in 2012, he was represented by the Park Lane Group and the Concordia Foundation.